Lots of socialization is a must!

 Dogs do not generalize as well as humans.
 Even though they are happy about meeting new people at your house, it doesn’t mean they will want to do the same in unfamiliar surroundings.
 In order to help a Berger Picard puppy, you can provide him with new and positive experiences in different environments so that he learns that new people and new places are synonymous of fun.

 Puppies must also accept to be examined by strangers; indeed, that’s really what happens when you bring him to the veterinarian.
 A well kept puppy will not normally need to visit the vet often; the latter shall remain somewhat a stranger.
 The puppy must accept to be manipulated, hold and examined from every aspects even if it tickles.

-The first fear period occurs around the eight of nine weeks of age and last for about a week.
+The first fear period occurs around the eight of nine weeks of age and lasts for about a week.
 This timing explains why many breeders are reluctant to allow their pups to leave for their forever homes before that age.
-Another fear period sometimes called the avoidance period happens when the puppy is around four months and last about two weeks.
+Another fear period sometimes called the avoidance period happens when the puppy is around six to eight months and last about two weeks.
 During these two weeks, avoid pushing your Berger Picard puppy to do more than he is capable.
-Traumatic experiences during this fear period may to lifelong challenges.
+Traumatic experiences during this fear period may lead to lifelong challenges.
 If you find yourself in a frightening situation for your puppy, redraw from this situation in the most positive way and make sure to expose your pup to the same stimuli ounce the fear period is over.
 If you think that your puppy has developed a fear reaction to some stimulus, you may want to work at reducing the fear through exposing your pup to that stimulus in lower intensities.

 Dogs see the world differently than humans